meow56/tigerhacks-2021/README.md

-# tigerhacks-2021
+# TigerHacks-2021
-project for tigerhacks 2021
+This is my submission for TigerHacks 2021.